-- Public Notice: A notice is published in regional newspapers, as well as on our website www.southwestcornerwdb.com announcing the release date of the draft Plan with the opportunity to provide comments.
-Hard copies of the plan were also made available at our Southwest Corner Workforce Development Board office for 30 days. - 30-Day Comment Period: The date on which the Plan is released and made available to the public marks the start of a 30-day public comment period during which comments on the published draft are accepted. - All comments should be sent to:
+- Public Notice: A notice is published on our website www.southwestcornerwdb.com announcing the release date of the draft Local and Regional Plans with the opportunity to provide comments.
+Hard copies of the plans were also made available at our Southwest Corner Workforce Development Board office for 30 days.
+The SCWDB will release a draft of its Local Plan and the Southwest Pennsylvania Regional Plan on February 12, 2021, making them available for a 30-day period for public comments.
+Ending date for public comments will be March 14, 2021. - 30-Day Comment Period: The date on which the Plans are released and made available to the public marks the start of a 30-day public comment period during which comments on the published drafts are accepted.
+The WIOA Regional and Local Plans for the Southwest Pennsylvania Planning Region were posted for a 30-day public comment period from February 12, 2021 - March 14, 2021.
+After the public review period closed on March 14,